Things to see and do

 There's so much to see and do on a day out at England's Greatest Fortress.

-Discover the Secret Wartime Tunnels beneath the castle, climb the medieval Great Tower or gaze across the English channel from the WWI Fire Command Post and Port War signal station.
+Visit our NEW Dover Castle Under Siege exhibition and play area, discover Secret Wartime Tunnels beneath the castle, climb the medieval Great Tower or gaze across the English channel from the WWI Fire Command Post and Port War signal station.

 Plan your visit